YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOSELECT
 -------------------

-NOSELECT, None of the selected variables exist, halting
+NOSELECT, None of the selected variables exist -- halting

 MUPIP Information: This indicates that a MUPIP EXTRACT or REORG operation did not occur because the global variables specified by the SELECT= qualifier do not exist.